Skip to main content

 Micronutrient Interactions and Hormonal Crosstalk

-The is a web of interconnected feedback loops.
+The endocrine system is a web of interconnected feedback loops.
 The Hypothalamic-Pituitary-Gonadal (HPG) axis, the Hypothalamic-Pituitary-Adrenal (HPA) axis, and the thyroid axis are all in constant communication.
 Micronutrients can influence these axes at multiple points.
 For example, selenium is essential for the conversion of the thyroid hormone T4 to its active form, T3.

 Thyroid hormones, in turn, have a direct influence on SHBG production.
 Therefore, a selenium deficiency could, through its effects on thyroid function, lead to alterations in SHBG levels.
 This illustrates the importance of a comprehensive assessment of micronutrient status when evaluating a patient with hormonal imbalances.